 I have 40 years experience as an emergency physician, most of those years as Medical Director of a 50,000 visit per year suburban Emergency Department.
 For over 30 of those years I have provided expert witness review and testimony in cases involving alleged medical negligence in the fields of Emergency Medicine, Urgent Care, EMS and general inpatient and outpatient hospital practice.
-Board certified in both Emergency Medicine and Family Medicine, I assist both plaintiff and defense attorneys with malpractice litigation.
+I am board certified in both Emergency Medicine and Family Medicine, I assist both plaintiff and defense attorneys with malpractice litigation.
 My CV can be found here.
 References are available from attorneys with whom I have worked.

 - Medical record review.
 I have been reading both office and hospital medical records for my entire career and know where to look for evidence in a chart.
 Based on my experience as both a clinician and expert witness, I candidly point out to both defense and plaintiff attorneys the strengths and weaknesses of a case – in addition to addressing issues regarding the standard of care.
 This saves attorneys and their clients a great deal of time and money that might be wasted on either the pursuit or defense of a marginal case.
 My reputation and integrity are my greatest assets, whether an honest appraisal of an unfortunate outcome indicates appropriate or substandard care.